Typebulb FAQ

 This is what we store:

-We don't use your data for training nor sell it to third parties.
+We don't use your data for training or sell it to third parties.
 Your AI providers have their own data policies.

 About